HeXpp/online-challenge/README.md

     expert_record INT(11)
 );
 ```
-Then, download *index.php* and find this lines.
-This part is the configuration.
-Replace the example data with your data and put a "mango".
-The mango is the token, I don't really know why the token has that name, probably I was eating mango while I was writing that function.
+Then, clone the repository and edit the configuration settings with your DB credentials.
 ```
 <?php
 $servername = "127.0.0.1";